-- 15. (1) The land use scheme must cover the whole municipal area. - (2) The land use scheme must promote the incremental introduction of land use management in areas that were not formally developed or approved in terms of any law, areas under traditional leadership, slums, areas characterised by widespread poverty and deprivation, rural areas and other areas that were not previously subject to a land use scheme. - (3) The land use scheme must- - (a) be shown on maps with accompanying provisions and any other information that the Municipality considers necessary for illustrating or explaining the extent, content and effect of the land use scheme:
+- 15. (1) The land use scheme must cover the whole municipal area. - (2) The land use scheme adopted in terms of this By-law must include provisions that permit the incremental introduction of land use management and regulation in areas under traditional leadership, rural areas, informal settlements, slums and areas not previously subject to a land use scheme; - (3) The land use scheme must- - (a) be shown on maps with accompanying provisions and any other information that the Municipality considers necessary for illustrating or explaining the extent, content and effect of the land use scheme; - (b) define the area to which it applies; - (c) define the terminology used in the maps and clauses; - (d) include- - (i) land use zones; - (ii) land uses that are permitted in a zone and the conditions under which they are permitted; - (iii) land uses that are permitted in a zone with the municipality's consent;

-- (b) define the area to which it applies; - (c) define the terminology used in the maps and clauses; - (d) include- - (i) land use zones; - (ii) land uses that are permitted in a zone and the conditions under which they are permitted; - (iii) land uses that are permitted in a zone with the municipality's consent; - (iv) land uses that are not permitted in a zone; and - (v) a register of all amendments to the land use scheme. - (4) The land use scheme must- - (a) provide for the inclusion of affordable housing in residential land development; - (b) provide for land use and development incentives to promote the effective implementation of the Municipality's Spatial Development Framework and development policies; and - (c) determine the extent to which land that was being used lawfully for a purpose that does not conform to the land use scheme may be continued to be used for that purpose and the extent to which buildings or structures on that land may be altered or extended; and - (d) take cognisance of any environmental management instrument adopted by the relevant environmental management authority, and must comply with environmental legislation. - (5) A land use scheme may include- - (a) a schedule of land use scheme amendments and consents; - (b) a schedule of consents granted in terms thereof - (c) schedules containing guidelines, forms and other information that is purely intended for information purposes; - (d) provisions relating to- - (i) the use and development of land only with the written consent of the municipality; - (ii) specific requirements regarding any special zones identified to address the development priorities of the municipality; and - (iii) departures from the provisions of a the land use scheme with the written consent of the municipality including departures relating to the size, scale and position of buildings and the intensity or density of land use.
+- (iv) land uses that are not permitted in a zone; and - (v) a register of all amendments to the land use scheme. - (4) The land use scheme must- - (a) provide for the inclusion of affordable housing in residential land development; - (b) provide for land use and development incentives to promote the effective implementation of the Municipality's Spatial Development Framework and development policies; and - (c) determine the extent to which land that was being used lawfully for a purpose that does not conform to the land use scheme may be continued to be used for that purpose and the extent to which buildings or structures on that land may be altered or extended; and - (d) take cognisance of any environmental management instrument adopted by the relevant environmental management authority, and must comply with environmental legislation. - (5) A land use scheme may include- - (a) a schedule of land use scheme amendments and consents: - (b) a schedule of consents granted in terms thereof - (c) schedules containing guidelines, forms and other information that is purely intended for information purposes: - (d) provisions relating to- - (i) the use and development of land only with the written consent of the municipality; - (ii) specific requirements regarding any special zones identified to address the development priorities of the municipality; and - (iii) departures from the provisions of the land use scheme with the written consent of the municipality including departures relating to the size, scale and position of buildings and the intensity or density of land use